liaoherui/GDmicro/README.md

 ```
 Feature_file
 ------------
-This folder contains files used and files output by the feature selection program and DAN model.
+This folder contains files used and files output by the feature selection program and deep adaptation network.

 Graph_file
 -------------------------